microsoft/vscode-remote-try-node/README.md

    - Once the breakpoint is hit, try hovering over variables, examining locals, and more.
    - Continue and from the notification that is shown open a browser.
 Note you can connect to the server in the container.
    - The status line shows '1 Port Available'.
 Clicking the status bar entry shows the 'Ports' view that lists the currently available ports.
+4. Rebuild or update your container _Brigit_
+  - Note: This only applies to containers with the VS Code Remote - Containers ext.
-4. **Forward a port statically:** You can also forward a port statically in the `.devcontainer/devcontainer.json` file.
+**Forward a port statically:** You can also forward a port statically in the `.devcontainer/devcontainer.json` file.
    - Open the `.devcontainer/devcontainer.json` file.
    - Uncomment the `forwardedPorts` attribute and adjust the port number as needed.
    - Press <kbd>F1</kbd> and select the **Remote-Containers: Rebuild Container** command so the modifications are picked up.